 #3: Working On A Cruise Ship Is Shockingly Bad

 Working on a cruise ship requires hard, tedious, non-stop work.
-Actually, the whole industry is becoming somewhat infamous for just how bad the working conditions are, and that’s probably a good thing.
+Actually, the whole cruise industry is becoming somewhat infamous for just how bad working conditions are, and that’s probably a good thing.
 Here’s the dirty secret that you as a passenger would never know: cruise ship employees work on a contract basis, but that contract is for seven days per week until it’s over.
 Some employees literally work nine months, seven days a week, without a single holiday or day off.

 One staffer I met was on a seven-month contract.
 I asked him how he felt about it, and while he wasn’t excited about how long his contract was, he told me that when it was over, he’d go back to his home country and take three months off.
 It’s all a very strange arrangement.
 Surely the only way cruise lines can pull this off is because they aren’t subject to labor laws like those we have in the USA.
 And who would want to work such grueling shifts, anyway?
-Remember the nametags?
+Remember the name tags?
 Ding ding ding: people from poorer countries who have fewer employment opportunities.
 That’s who would sign up for a nonstop nine-month contract out to sea without a single day off.

 #4: A Cruise Ship Never Stops Rocking Back And Forth

 The ship rocks, constantly.
-A giant cruise ship like the Carnival Dream doesn’t get tossed violently in the waves, but it still does rock from side to side, very slowly.
+A giant cruise ship like the Carnival Dream doesn’t get tossed violently in the waves, but it does still rock from side to side, very slowly.
 And it never, ever stops unless you’re in port.
 You eventually get used to it: your coffee cup at breakfast slides across the table to the other side, and you think nothing of it.
 But it definitely takes a while to adjust to it.

 A strange side effect about this is just how long it took me to adjust back to normal AFTER the cruise was over!
 My body kept swaying back and forth while standing on dry land, for at least two days after the cruise.
 I first noticed this while looking at myself in the bathroom mirror.
-I saw how I was moving back and forth, ever so slightly.
+I saw that I was moving back and forth, ever so slightly.
 How strange.